rdiaz02/Adios_Mendeley/README.md

 *Move from Mendeley to Zotero preserving notes, dates, folders/collections, and PDF annotations.*

-I have used the code here to move from Mendeley to Zotero.
+I have used the code here (and code from https://github.com/flinz/mendeley2zotero) to move from Mendeley to Zotero.
 In this moving I haven't lost any of the Mendeley annotations for entries, the annotations of Mendeley in the PDFs themselves, Mendeley's folder structure (somewhat equivalent to Zotero's collections), or the date the